Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Experiments and Results

 \subsection{Assessing Self-Supervised Embeddings via Linear Probing}

 Linear Probing is a common practice to evaluate the quality of pretrained models.
-The backbone or encoder is frozen, and only the linear classifier is trained without data augmentation.
-This procedure minimizes the confounding factors regarding the hyperparameters and optimization by preserving the pre-acquired knowledge.
-Table \ref{tab:canary_probe_results} shows the probing results.
-It demonstrates that both MAE and OSC are promising SSL algorithms for birdsong.
-Remarkably, comparing the few-shot (first) column in Table \ref{tab:canary_probe_results} with the results in Table \ref{tab:tweety_vs_ours_canary} shows that a frozen OSC is even better than complete finetuning with random initialization.
-The MAE is relatively good as well, especially when compared to the TweetyNet.
-Notice that TweetyNet is a competent model for syllable detection \cite{cohen2022automated}.
+The encoder is frozen, and only the linear classifier is trained without data augmentation. \autoref{tab:canary_probe_results} shows that both MAE and OSC are promising SSL algorithms for birdsong.
+Remarkably, comparing the few-shot column in \autoref{tab:canary_probe_results} with the results in \autoref{tab:tweety_vs_ours_canary} shows that a frozen OSC is even better than complete finetuning with random initialization.